jnury/smtp-sslyze/readme.md

 The output is a simple Go/NoGo report intended to help you decide if you can send emails to this domain with a required level of security.

-SMTP-SSLLyze only check for TLS versions 1.2 and 1.3 (as other versions arere)
+SMTP-SSLLyze only check for TLS versions 1.2 and 1.3 (as other versions are deprecated).

 ## Installation